 We at the LearningJewelry.com wanted to put our heads together and compile every conceivable way someone could get the best deal and save money when buying a diamond ring.

-From picking the right settings, to tax work arounds, there simply isn't another resource like this on the internet.
+From picking the right settings, to tax work arounds, there simply isn't another resource like this amongst all of the online engagement ring reviews on the internet.

 Ring Setting Selection

 Your ring setting isn’t something you think about when saving money on buying a diamond ring, but there are actually a few different ways how choosing a specific ring setting could offset the price of your diamond ring.

 1. Save By Choosing 10K Gold Ring Settings